 Last week, we started a discussion on character training.
-I thought I’d buy myself some time while I searched the Bible for what God said about character.
+Our purpose is to find out what the Bible says about how to teach good character to our children.
+I thought I’d buy myself some time while I searched the Bible for what God says.

 That’s the funny thing… I’ve been searching for two weeks, and I didn’t find much!

 In 1 Corinthians 15:33, Paul writes, “Bad company corrupts good character” (NIV).
 The KJV translates “character” as “habits,” and the ESV calls it “morals.”
 The Greek word is ethos (Strong’s #2239), from which we get our word ethics.

 Paul is obviously telling us that good morals, ethics, habits, and character are harmed by having bad friends.